kousu/ssh.ws/README.md

 $ python2 -m SimpleHTTPServer
 ```

-You will also need to have ssh with password login working (which is the default) websockify or equivalent in front of it:
+You will also need to have sshd with password login working (which is the default).

+Finally, since this is ssh.**ws** you need [websockify](https://github.com/kanaka/websockify/) or equivalent in front of it:
 ```
 $ websockify 8022 localhost:22
 ```